Measuring Hubble constant in an anisotropic extension of $\Lambda$CDM model: Introduction

 \section{Introduction}

 The scientific community is enthralled by the revelation of the Universe's accelerated expansion~\cite{SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns}.
 Among the various approaches to explain the accelerated expansion of the Universe, the most straightforward and well-established one is to include an exotic fluid with negative pressure, dubbed as dark energy (DE), within the framework of Einstein's theory of general relativity (GR), primarily limited to the Friedmann-Lemaitre-Robertson-Walker (FLRW) class of solutions, which fuels the Universe's late-time accelerated expansion~\cite{Copeland:2006wr,Bamba:2012cp}.
 Various DE cosmological models have been proposed in the literature to explain the dynamics of the Universe; however, the search for the actual cosmological model capable of accurately explaining the accelerated expansion of the universe is still ongoing.
-The $\Lambda$CDM cosmological model, the mathematically simplest model with just two heavy ingredients, namely, the positive cosmological constant ($\Lambda >0$) mimicking DE and the cold dark matter (CDM), is considered as the most successful model introduced so far in the literature as it finds consistency with observational data from various astrophysical and cosmological probes \cite{Planck:2018nkj}.
-As a result of methodological advancement and the decrease of errors on the calculated cosmological parameters, some statistically significant tensions in the measurement of various quantities from the cosmic microwave background (CMB) data and late-time cosmological model independent probes have emerged.
-The scale and consistency of these inconsistencies across probes clearly suggest that the classic cosmic scenario may have failed and that new physics is required, even though some of these discrepancies may ultimately be attributable to systematic errors in the experiments \cite{DiValentino:2020zio}.
+The $\Lambda$CDM cosmological model, the mathematically simplest model with just two heavy ingredients, namely, the positive cosmological constant ($\Lambda >0$) mimicking DE and the cold dark matter (CDM), is considered as the most successful model introduced so far in the literature as it finds consistency with observational data from various astrophysical and cosmological probes, including the recent measurement of the cosmic microwave background (CMB) temperature at high redshift from H$_2$O absorption~\cite{Riechers:2022tcj}.
+As a result of methodological advancement and the decrease of errors on the calculated cosmological parameters, some statistically significant tensions in the measurement of various quantities from the CMB data and late-time cosmological model independent probes have emerged.
+The scale and consistency of these inconsistencies across probes clearly suggest that the classic cosmic scenario may have failed and that new physics is required, even though some of these discrepancies may ultimately be attributable to systematic errors in the experiments \cite{Abdalla:2022yfr}.